Hammer Toes — How A Chiropodist Can Help

 A severe bunion may cause a hammertoe, as the great toe twists over or under the second toe, causing it to dislocate.
 Shoes cause the corn, as the bony top of the toe rubs on the toe box of the shoe, but the underlying problem is the abnormal position of the toe joints, which may be hereditary.

 The crooked toe is irritated by the pressure on the joint or spur.
-As a result, the skin becomes thicker to form a protection.
-The thicker the skin, the more pressure and eventually, a bursitis under the corn may develop.
+As a result, the skin becomes thicker to form a protective layer.
+The thicker the skin, the more pressure and eventually, bursitis under the corn may develop.
 This causes the joint to become red, swollen and painful.
 In addition, the skin can break down and become infected.

 The most important thing is to purchase well fitted, comfortable, low heeled shoes that do not irritate the crooked toe.
 Also, make sure your stockings are not tight, causing the toes to contract.
 High heel shoes should be worn at a minimum, as they cause the tendons of the toes to pull them up into a contracted position.

-Tennis type and walking shoes have significantly decreased the complaint of many people with hammertoe deformities.
+Tennis type shoes and walking shoes have significantly decreased the complaints of many people with hammertoe deformities.
 Although the crooked toe is still present, it may not hurt if the shoe is large enough.

-Trimming corns with a razor blade may give temporary relief, but is dangerous, as you can cut yourself and cause an infection.
-See your chiropodist for the right kind of treatment.
+Important: We do not recommend bathroom surgery for this condition.
+Trimming corns with a razor blade may give you temporary relief, but it is dangerous.
+You can cut yourself or cause a serious infection.
+Please see your chiropodist for treatment.